Undergraduate Research Club: Research Projects

 Below is a general timeline for URC research projects, although the details may change depending on the project.
 Note that it is always good if you can do tasks faster than this timeline!

-August/September: After the initial brainstorming meeting, URC will finalize the list of potential research projects and put the projects to a vote by the membership.
-The most highly-rated projects will be chosen, and URC members will have the opportunity to join a team if they wish.
+August/September: URC officers will administer a survey asking for interest in conducting research.
+Students will be placed in teams based on similar majors/interests.
+URC officers will help find faculty mentors for each team.
 All undergraduate researchers need to complete an online ethics module before they are allowed to begin.
 More details can be found here (choose the “students conducting no more than minimal risk research” course, which takes approximately 30 minutes to complete).

 September: Teams meet and brainstorm about their topic.
 Often, the topic chosen is broad, and team members have a lot of latitude in terms of how to investigate the topic.
 The eventual research project should make a unique contribution to the field, so at this point, team members should be reading articles on the topic that they’ve located through the library.
 The faculty advisor will also weigh in regarding how to make a project different from past studies.